There are several proactive actions that can be implemented to mitigate IT security risks and keep your firm prepared.

 For example, an electronic data loss policy typically only covers the replacement cost for hardware, and not in the case of cyber-attacks or malware events.
 At Croy, our policy includes access to a third-party security firm that specializes in malware attacks.
 In the event of an incident, this is our first phone call (the phone number is included in our disaster recovery playbook for quick reference).
 The security firm will assess the damage, determine if the cost/time for recovery is worth the investment, and even negotiate and pay the ransom, if needed.
 An investment that is well worth it in our books.

-After reviewing your insurance policy’s details, follow-up with a call to your insurance provider to dig deeper and get a full picture of your coverage.
+After reviewing your insurance policy’s details, follow-up with a call to your insurance provider to dig deeper and get a full picture of your coverage. - Infrastructure.
+Keeping your business environment safe involves prioritizing managing, updating, and/or patching your equipment – including all infrastructure, servers, workstations, and AV – weekly.

 To begin, check your router, firewall, or wireless access points for firmware and software updates.
 Threat actors are constantly looking and communicating exploits or bugs that take advantage of weaknesses in either firmware (component-level) or software (the operating system in your router, firewall, etc.), which makes this task a priority.